MatthijsReyers/VBScripts/README.md

-# Microsoft Visual Basic Script Payloads
+# Microsoft Visual Basic Scripts

 Just a bunch of VBScript files I've created over the years, they're mostly harmless but do show the potentially damaging potential VBScript has.